Dadangdut33/Screen-Translate/json/Readme.txt

-Please do not edit stuff in this directory manually.
+Please do not edit stuff in this directory manually, unless you know what you are doing.